valerieniloinsigh31/footnote-app/README.md

 The website was delpoyed using GitHub.
 To do this I did the following;

-1. When on the websites GitHub repository, click on the settings tab
+1. When on the websites GitHub repository, I clicked on the settings tab
-2. Now on the settings page, on the left hand side of the page, click on the pages tab
+2. Then on the settings page, on the left hand side of the page, I clicked on the pages tab
 3. Under the Source section, click on the drop down menu titled Branch and select main
 4. The page is now published with a link available to use.